 Corsa dei Ceri, Race of the candles in Gubbio – May

-Where: Gubbio, Italy – Section 2 of the Saint Francis Way.
+Where: Gubbio, Italy – Saint Francis Way.

 On 15th May, the gorgeous walled town of Gubbio on the Saint Francis Way hosts its annual ‘candle race’, where giant candles are carried along the streets of the town by groups of local men.
 This impressive traditional race in honour of Saint Ubaldo, the city’s patron saint, has been taking place since the 12th century.